FREE Case Review (866) 588-0600

 What is Petty Theft?

-Theft is the act taking of someone else's property without consent and with the intent to permanently deprive the owner of that property.
+Theft is the act of taking someone else's property without consent and with the intent to permanently deprive the owner of that property.
 The crime of petty theft is when the value of the item stolen is less than a specified amount, such as $500.
 When merchandise is stolen from a shop or department store, the crime is referred to as shoplifting.

 Related Article: What is Disturbing the Peace?